oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

       </copy>
     ```

     **NOTE:** There are no issues with running this program multiple times.
-However it will reset any data that may have been added to the table, including an vectors that you may have generated.
+However it will reset any data that may have been added to the table, including any vectors that you may have generated.

     You should see the following: